 Before removing, pruning or proposing development within 5m of a tree in North Sydney, residents and/or contractors are advised to contact Council to determine whether they need to obtain a Tree Management Permit or Development Consent.

 Where a Tree Management Permit is required, you will need to complete:

-Online form - Tree Removal/Pruning application.
+Online form - Tree Removal/Pruning application (private land only)

 A Council officer will then contact you and arrange an appointment for an on-site tree inspection of the relevant tree(s) by one of Council's Tree Preservation Officers.
 If the application is approved a Tree Management Permit will be sent to the applicant.
 Inspections and permits are free of charge.
 If the tree work requires Development Consent please go to Trees and Development.

 Disputes between Neighbours

 Council does not mediate in neighbour disputes over trees.
 The dispute must be resolved before Council can issue a permit.

 Property owners are advised to communicate with neighbours regarding tree issues to try and resolve any problems.
 If an amicable resolution cannot be reached the next course of action would be to involve an independent mediator such as the Community Justice Centre.

 If this is unsuccessful the final option is to go to the Land and Environment Court under the Trees (Disputes between Neighbours) Act 2006.